carpentries-incubator/byte-sized-rse-git-intermediate/episodes/introduction.md

 So, all the changes introduced on feature branch (commits D and E) are reapplied on top of commit F - becoming D' and E'.
 Note that D' and E' are rebased commits, which are actually new commits with different SHAs but the same modifications as commits D and E.
-If some conflicts happen during rebase, you will need to resolve them and these new hanges will end up as new commits.
+If some conflicts happen during rebase, you will need to resolve them and these new hanges will end up as new commits on the feature branch.

 ```text